icon-project/IIPs/IIPS/iip-52.md

 The `_rollback` parameter is for handling error cases, see [Error Handling](#error-handling) section below for details.

-This method is payable, and DApps need to call this method with proper fees.
+This method is payable, and DApps need to call this method with proper fees, see [Fees Handling](#fees-handling) section below for details.

 When `xcall` on the source chain receives the call request message, it sends the `_data` to the destination chain via BMC.